Evolutionary-Intelligence/EC-A-Modern-Perspective/Evolutionary-Robotics-(ER)-and-Quality-Diversity-(QD).md

 # Reference

+* Zardini, E., Zappetti, D., Zambrano, D., Iacca, G. and Floreano, D., 2021, June.
+Seeking quality diversity in evolutionary co-design of morphology and control of soft tensegrity modular robots.
+In Proceedings of Annual Genetic and Evolutionary Computation Conference (pp. 189-197).
+ACM.
 * Gaier, A., 2020.
 Accelerating evolutionary design exploration with predictive and generative models (Doctoral dissertation, Université de Lorraine).